ViggyWithIt/market-sense-dashboard/README.md

 ![Market-Sense Screenshot](images/screenshot.png)

-## Why I Built This
+## Why I Built this

-After my quantitative trading model was blindsided by a sudden news event, I realized that the numbers on the chart were only half the story.
-I became obsessed with the idea of seeing the "human" element—the fear and greed reflected in the news—right alongside the hard data.
+After my quantitative trading model was blindsided by a sudden news event, I realized that the numbers on the chart were really half the story.
+I became obsessed with the idea of seeing the "human" element - the fear & greed reflected in the news—right alongside the hard data.
 I wanted to build a tool that could bridge that gap.

 Market-Sense is my answer.
 It's a web app that pulls daily stock prices and the latest financial news, analyzes the sentiment of the headlines, and then plots both on a single, interactive graph.
-This project was my deep dive into full-stack development, APIs, and the challenge of turning messy, real-world news into structured, visual data.
+This project was my deep dive into full-stack development, APIs, and the challenge of turning messy real-world news into structured/visual data.
 It's my attempt to create a clearer, more contextual view of the market.

 ## What It Does

 -   **Fetches daily stock prices and relevant news** for a given ticker using the Alpha Vantage API.
--   **Analyzes news headlines** to calculate an average daily sentiment score.
+-   **Analyzes news headlines** to calculate an average daily sentiment score
--   **Plots both price and sentiment** on an interactive Chart.js graph with two Y-axes for easy comparison.
+-   **Plots both price and sentiment** on an interactive Chart.js graph with two Y-axes for easy comparison
 -   **Built on a simple full-stack architecture** with a Python/Flask backend for data processing and a clean HTML/JS frontend for visualization.

 ## Tech Stack